We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 CyberArk Endpoint Privilege Manager enables organizations to enforce least privilege policies for business and administrative users, as well as control applications to reduce the attack surface without halting productivity.
 The solution helps organizations revoke everyday local administrator privileges from business users while seamlessly elevating privileges when required by trusted applications.
 CyberArk Endpoint Privilege Manager also enables security teams to enforce granular least privilege policies for IT administrators, helping organizations effectively segregate duties on Windows servers.
 Complementing these privilege controls, the solution also delivers application controls, which are designed to manage and control which applications are permitted to run on endpoints and servers and prevent malicious applications from penetrating the environment.

-See also BigFix Reviews, CyberArk Endpoint Privilege Manager Reviews, and our list of Best Endpoint Protection (EPP) for Business Companies.
+See our list of best Endpoint Protection for Business (EPP) vendors.

 We monitor all Endpoint Protection for Business (EPP) reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.